Master of Education in Curriculum and Instruction — Gifted & Talented

 Length: 35 credit hours.
 May be completed in 18-24 months.

-Results: Master of Education degree with concentration in Gifted and Talented Education and optional add-on Gifted Education Endorsement.
+Results: Master of Education degree in Curriculum and Instruction with a concentration in Gifted and Talented Education and optional add-on Gifted Education Endorsement

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

 Other Concentration Areas: Adult Education | Christian School | Teacher Leader

 The Master of Education in Curriculum and Instruction will prepare you for leadership positions such as department head, content specialist, lead teacher or curriculum developer.
 Those employed in school system or higher education administration, corporate and non-profit settings will also benefit from this degree.